benbalter/benbalter.github.com/_posts/2020-05-15-set-open-source-contributors-up-for-success.md

 ## 4. Call out good "first issues"

 Bug reports and feature requests can quickly become an overwhelming burden if you don't have the bandwidth to take them on.
 Encourage commenters, reporters, and requesters to make their first code contribution by adding [good first issue labels](https://help.github.com/en/github/building-a-strong-community/encouraging-helpful-contributions-to-your-project-with-labels) to bite-size issues.
 "Be the pull request you want to see in the world", as I jokingly like to say.
-In addition to calling out good starting points for the uninitiated, good first issues are also surfaced throughout GitHub's discovery tools, attracting additional potential contributors to your projects to help further reduce the backlog.
+In addition calling out good starting points for the uninitiated, good first issues are also surfaced throughout GitHub's discovery tools, attracting additional potential contributors to your projects to help further reduce the backlog.

 ## 5. Make it easy for users to contribute back